 - Advise and work with the Cataraqui Region Conservation Authority (CRCA) on the development and conservation of Lemoine Point.

 Our activities are carried out in close cooperation with the CRCA, and depend on public support including volunteer labour, membership fees, and donations.
 Activities include various aspects of maintaining and regenerating the natural environment as well as other ways of enhancing Lemoine Point.
 Current activities are summarized below:

 Heritage Forest Program

 We have a tree planting program to establish groves of assorted species of native trees and shrubs to enhance the existing forest.
-Each year our volunteers plant up to 1,000 trees, mainly at our spring and fall community planting events.
+Each year our volunteers plant up to 1,000 trees at community planting events.
 The program is funded by membership fees and public support.